Glyphostoma bertinianum

-Glyphostoma bertiniana is a species of sea snail, a marine gastropod mollusc in the family Clathurellidae.
+Glyphostoma bertinianum is a species of sea snail, a marine gastropod mollusc in the family Clathurellidae.

 Description

 The shell is pink outside and inside.
 The canaliculate sutures are often black-banded, with frequently a white central band on the body whorl, and a narrow black band below.
 The shell grows to a length of 12 mm.

 Distribution

 This marine species occurs along New Guinea.